 This is a life-changing election.
 This will determine what America’s going to look like for a long, long time.
 Character is on the ballot.
 Compassion is on the ballot.
 Decency.
 Science.
 Democracy.
 They’re all on the ballot.
 Who we are as a nation, what we stand for.
 Most importantly, who we want to be, that’s all on the ballot.
 Acceptance Speech, Democratic National Convention

-  Joseph Robinette Biden Jr. was elected the 46th president of the United States after thirty-six years in the Senate and eight years as vice president.
-On January 20, 2021, at age 78, Biden became the oldest president in history to take oath of office.
+Joseph Robinette Biden Jr. was elected the 46th president of the United States after 36 years in the Senate and eight years as vice president.
+On January 20, 2021, at age 78, Biden became the oldest president in history to take the oath of office.
 He confronted a divided nation wracked by the worst health crisis in a century with the coronavirus pandemic, a staggered economy, protests for racial justice, and internal threats to American democracy.

 The Biden administration inherits the Covid-19 crisis

 Watch a critical discussion about how the new Biden administration plans to adjust the country’s response to the Covid-19 crisis

 Two panels explore how the people who run Washington, DC, make it happen—and how they transition from one administration to the next